tarjelavik/sanity-plugin-muna/docs/docs/installation.md

 sanity start
 ```

-The Sanity studio will fire up on `http://localhost:3333/`, but without the desk structure you deserve ;-).
+The Sanity studio will fire up on `http://localhost:3333/`, but without the desk structure you deserve!.

-### Desk structure
+## Desk structure

 Copy the content of the `deskStructure` folder into your Sanity studio and add this to `sanity.json`: